staernid/gbe_fork_helper/README.md

 ## Roadmap

-### Standardize Error Handling:

-        [ ] Refactor all functions that currently use log.Fatalf to return an error instead.
-Let the main function decide whether to exit on an error.
-This is crucial for a GUI, which shouldn't just crash.

-### Add Unit Tests:

-        [ ] Write a unit test for a simple helper, like getHash.

-        [ ] Write tests for the steam package, using mock HTTP responses to avoid hitting the real Steam API during tests.

-        [ ] Begin testing the gbe package, mocking the filesystem and command execution where possible.

 ### Improve Platform Compatibility:

-        - [] Replace Linux-specific code (like os.Getenv("HOME")) with cross-platform equivalents (os.UserHomeDir()).

-        [ ] Abstract external commands (7z, strings).
+        [ ] Abstract external commands (7z).
 Consider using native Go libraries for archive extraction to remove the dependency on a pre-installed 7z.

-        [ ] Fully implement and test the win64 and win32 logic defined in your platformConfig.

 ### Implement DLC Configuration (steam_settings):

-        [ ] Design the structure for a configuration file (e.g., dlcs.json or settings.ini).

-        [ ] Create functions to read the list of enabled DLCs from this file.

         [ ] Create a new command (gbe_tool dlc configure <appid>) that uses fetchDLCs and allows the user to select and save which DLCs to enable.